senotrusov/march/README.md

 ### User identity

-* A user are forced to be anonymous, but with per-document identity.
+* A user is forced to be anonymous, but with per-document identity.

 ### Technologies used